Trump takes on the bureaucracy with civil service reform

 Frankly, 25 percent seems like an excessive amount of time for government workers to spend blowing off their real job to work on union matters, including political matters on the unions’ agenda.
 As Rick Manning of Americans for Limited Government says, “there is nothing more galling to limited government advocates than public employee unions being largely subsidized by taxpayer dollars while using their dues payments to support politicians in favor of expanding government.”
 But at least Trump’s order restricts this phenomenon.
 It’s a step in the right direction.

-Unfortunately, executive orders can be overturned by a new president.
+Executive orders can be overturned by a new president.
 As sensible as Trump’s order are, I would expect the next Democratic president to overturn all three, including the one facilitating the discharge of poor performers.
 Protecting incompetent people who belong to groups that vote for Democrats is a significant component of what that party is about.

 Candidate Trump promised to rein in the federal bureaucracy.
 This is now yet another promise Trump has moved decisively to keep.